 He thanked Mrs. Lynn and shared the many ways the university has tried to express its gratitude—from sending love letters featuring Lynn students and employees holding giant red hearts to wearing red T-shirts to commemorate the event.

 “Christine loves our students, and she is not only generous with her gifts, but also her time.
-She has served as our board of trustees chair since 1999, and her guidance, leadership and support have been invaluable in the advancement of our university."
+She has served as our board of trustees chair since 1999, and her guidance, leadership and support have been invaluable in the advancement of our university," Ross said.

 He also recognized the many donors who have contributed to the project before turning the stage over to Cody Bartusiak, student athlete and member of the Knights of the Roundtable, Lynn’s student government organization.